-Thirty-five percent of your final mark in this course is based on the midterm test, which takes place approximately halfway through the course.
+Thirty-five percent of your final mark in this course is based on the midterm test, which takes place approximately halfway through the course, and covers all the material in the first three sections of the course (Research Methods, Brain & Behavior, Sensation & Perception).
 The midterm consists of 40 multiple-choice questions, which you will have 50 minutes to complete.
-There is no penalty for guessing (a wrong answer is the same as a question left blank), so you should answer all questions, guessing whenever you are not sure.